AlSch092/UltimateAntiCheat/README.md

 - Return address checks in important routines such as heartbeat generation to prevent remote calling

 ## Enabling/Disabling Networking:
 Networking support has been added to the project; the server can be found in the `Server` folder as its own solution.
 Using networking is optional, and can be turned on/off through the variable `bool serverAvailable` in the file `API/API.hpp`.
 If you choose to use networking, please follow the instructions in the README.md file of the server.

+UltimateAntiCheat © 2022 is licensed by AlSch092 under CC BY-NC 4.0.